Nurture

 2019, Wood, metal, plastic, cloth, electronics, robotics, sound

 Nurture engages in mind control vernacular, utilizing audio based on institutionally marketed educational materials.
-The primary objective of the installation was to invert the power dynamic between a traditional interactive object and a viewer in a gallery setting, with the aim of eliciting a profound sense of transformation or any form of voluntary and unwitting influence – which I refer to as an induction.
-The media culture entices and captivates individuals in the digital realm.
-However, Nurture seeks to ritualize this experience within a physical space, employing techniques derived from the use of vocalized confusion induction hypnosis.
+The primary objective of the installation was to invert the power dynamic between a traditional interactive object and a viewer in a gallery setting, to elicit a profound sense of transformation or any form of voluntary and unwitting influence – which I refer to as an induction.
+The media culture entices and captivates individuals in digital space.
+However, Nurture seeks to ritualize this experience within a physical space, employing vocalized confusion induction hypnosis techniques.

-The installation performs spoken phrases that are accompanied by robotic movements, generating physical sounds when spectators are within proximity.
+The installation performs spoken phrases accompanied by robotic movements, generating physical sounds when spectators are close.
 Its graphical layout, mounted on the wall, reimagines the human vocal tract as a schematic representation and an arrangement of musical instruments dispersed throughout an acoustic environment.
-The speech mechanism is divided into distinct interdependent components, each serving a specific function.
+The speech mechanism is divided into distinct interdependent components.
 The robotic percussion follows the consonants and syllables of the texts, while a mechanical valve modulates the resonance of a chamber to mimic vowel sounds.
 As viewers are engrossed in the kinetic deconstruction of the auditory performance, a subliminal process is simultaneously occurring.
 Beneath the synchronized layers of mechanized tones and percussion, the original unaltered spoken text can be discerned, with one of the speakers reciting passages from phonics recordings interspersed with “autosuggestive” lines from Napoleon Hill’s 1937 positive programming self-help book, Think and Grow Rich.

 Photo by Brian Fitzsimmons